 • Chalice: represents the Consecration of the Bread and Wine at the Last Supper

-• Large round loaves of bread: symbolizes the crown of thorns
+• Large round loaves of bread: symbolize the crown of thorns

 • Shepherd's Staff: symbolizes the Lord is our Shepherd